This article is more of a proposal so feel free to comment and share your concerns and expertise.

 Our goal is to replace apt/brew/yum based packages with docker images and containers.
 This is what we want to achieve at a bare minimum.

-We might keep everything
+We might keep everything in

-How we are planning to use Docker?
+How are we planning to use Docker?

 This is not going to be easy.
 There are many decisions to be made that will affect all of us.

 The current idea is to use docker-compose to define a site’s stack.
 So EasyEngine site creation commands will generate a

 There are many docker-compose files on the Internet to run entire WordPress site.
 Here is one we are working on.

 We have tested WordPress site creation using orchestration tools like Docker Swarm or Kubernetes, but there is no plan to put them in EasyEngine core.

 We want to make EasyEngine core as small as possible and move all functionality to the EasyEngine command packages.